← Back to Blog

 “My doctor told me to go to hand physical therapy.”

-While both disciplines are essential parts of recovery and healing, there are some key differences in training, scope, and outcomes — especially when it comes to your hands, wrists, elbows, and shoulders.
+While both disciplines are essential parts of recovery and healing, there are key differences in training, scope, and outcomes — especially when it comes to your hands, wrists, elbows, and shoulders.

 What is Hand Therapy?

 Hand therapy is a specialized form of rehabilitation focused specifically on the upper extremity — from your shoulder down to your fingertips.
+Certified Hand Therapists (CHTs) are occupational or physical therapists who have:

 • A minimum of 3 years of clinical experience